MTD for ITSA

-On 1st July 2022, launched a consultation on tertiary legislation for MTD for ITSA.
+Back in July 2022, HMRC launched a consultation on tertiary legislation for MTD for ITSA.
 The consultation period was very short.
-You only had until 28th July to respond.

 What’s in the MTD for ITSA legislation?